 5) Helps You Convert Leads to Customers

-6) Automates emails, support, scheduling, billing, and more
+6) Automate emails, support, scheduling, billing, and more

 Why every Small Businesses Needs a CRM

 A CRM helps you keep track of your clients so that you can communicate with them (manage the relationship) in a way that is most relevant to them.
 A CRM is an effective and essential tool for scaling your customer base and keeping them happy.
 Let’s look at the reasons why you can’t afford to not have a CRM for your business.

 1) A CRM helps you grow your business

 One of the most important functions of a CRM is that it’s designed to help you grow your business.
 It does this by helping you keep an organized, searchable database of all of your clients, customers, and leads (potential clients and customers).